AAGI-AUS/Repositories-Guidelines/README.md

 ## Recommended Licences

+For more detail about licences, please refer to https://choosealicense.com/.
 For our organization, we recommend the following licenses depending on the nature of your project:

 ### For Code Repositories
 - **MIT License**: Simple and permissive, allowing others to use your code with minimal restrictions while still providing attribution.